NCRAR's research focuses on the diagnosis, prevention and rehabilitation of auditory system disorders.

 Click here for a list of upcoming seminars.

 The NCRAR hosts an international conference every two years in Portland, Oregon, bringing together clinical researchers and practicing audiologists in an interactive format with the goal of translating research findings into practice.

 The next conference will be held September 16-18, 2015.
-Save the date, and check back regularly for updates.
+Click here for more information, registration and poster and scholarship submission.

 To find out more about past conferences, click here.

 Many people with hearing impairment believe that the communication problems they have are a result of their hearing loss.
 This is not the case.
 There are many other factors that also can cause a breakdown in communication, such as the particular talker, the listening environment, the content of the message and other listener variables.
 There are ways, known as “communication strategies” that can be used to avoid or fix such breakdowns.
 Some of these strategies can be used to make communication easier at the outset (Facilitative Strategies), while others can be used to fix a communication breakdown that has already occurred (Repair Strategies).